 Medication for Alcohol Use

 Benzodiazepines are the medication of choice for treating alcohol withdrawal in the US.
-While every case of alcohol withdrawal is unique, the most severe cases present with a set of symptoms called Delirium tremens (DTs).
-The symptoms of DTs are hallucinations, fever, seizures, intense anxiety and mood changes.
+While every case of alcohol withdrawal is unique, the most severe cases present with a set of symptoms called delirium tremens (DTs).
+The symptoms of DTs are hallucinations, fever, seizures, intense anxiety, and mood changes.

 During alcohol withdrawal, the body is depleted of a key vitamin called thiamine (aka vitamin B1).
 This can lead to a deadly brain condition called Wernicke-Korsakoff syndrome.
 Regardless of whether you are detoxing at home or in a facility, you must take thiamine supplements to prevent WKS.

 The oldest medication for alcohol use, Antabuse inhibits a key enzyme in your body’s metabolic pathway for alcohol.
-When a person drinks even a little alcohol while taking Antabuse they can experience flushing, headaches and nausea.
+When a person drinks even a little alcohol while taking Antabuse they can experience flushing, headaches, and nausea.
 Basically, the drug creates a very unpleasant experience when one drinks alcohol.

-Antabuse does not reduce cravings, instead it causes a person to begin to associate those negative experiences with alcohol.
-It has largely been replaced by newer drugs and is only used as a last ditch treatment.
+Antabuse does not reduce cravings.
+Instead, it causes a person to begin to associate those negative experiences with alcohol.
+It has largely been replaced by newer drugs and is only used as a last-ditch treatment.

 Medication for Tobacco Use

 Smoking is so dangerous not for the nicotine itself, but the myriad cancer-causing chemicals produced by burning tobacco.
 Therefore, replacing smoking with a much safer source of nicotine is the most common treatment to help people quit smoking.
-Furthermore, the gums, patches and other nicotine replacements come in different doses to gradually wean people off of nicotine completely.
+Furthermore, the gums, patches, and other nicotine replacements come in different doses to gradually wean people off of nicotine completely.

 Bupropion is an antidepressant that also works on the brain’s nicotine receptors, shutting them down.
 Zyban has been shown to be effective on its own or in combination with nicotine replacement.
-However, you should note that bupropion increases your risk for seizures and cannot be taken with certain medicine such as DXM (for coughs).
+However, you should note that bupropion increases your risk for seizures and cannot be taken with certain medications such as DXM (for coughs).

 Unlike Zyban, Chantix stimulates nicotine receptors and blocks the nicotine from tobacco from binding.
 While Chantix is effective for many people, it also has a much greater risk for depression and suicide than either Zyban or nicotine replacement.